The Tameness of Quantum Field Theory, Part I -- Amplitudes: Tameness of perturbative amplitudes

 \subsection{Divergences and Regularization}

 To extract physical information out of divergent diagrams it is necessary to regularize them first.
 The effects of this regularization are nicely understood as deformations of a so-called Gel’fand-Kapranov-Zelevinsky (GKZ) system of differential equations.
 Period integrals are an examples of such systems.
 The Feynman integrals fulfill the same system of differential equations, which was proven in \cite{delaCruz:2019skx} using the Lee-Pomeransky representation.
-The data of the GKZ system is encoded in two objects, the configuration matrix $A$, which consists out of the exponents of the polynomial $P$, as well as a vector $v$ which encodes the dimension and the powers of the propagators:
+The data of the GKZ system is encoded in two objects, the configuration matrix $A$, which contains the exponents of the polynomial $P$, as well as a vector $v$ which encodes the dimension and the powers of the propagators:

 Divergences can appear for integer values of these parameters.
-To regularize this, dimensional regularization replaces $d\rightarrow d-2\epsilon$, while analytic regularization replaces $v_i\rightarrow v_i-\tilde{\epsilon}$.
+To remove these, dimensional regularization replaces $d\rightarrow d-2\epsilon$, while analytic regularization replaces $v_i\rightarrow v_i-\tilde{\epsilon}$.
 Here we will only focus on dimensional regularization, but the arguments for analytic regularization are equivalent.
-The regularized Feynman integrals $I_{\ell,j}^{(i)}$ as defined in \eqref{defIlj} are then obtained from the solutions of the deformed system as the coefficients of the series expansion in $\epsilon$
+The regularized Feynman integrals $I_{\ell,j}^{(i)}$ as defined in \eqref{defIlj} are then obtained from the solutions of the deformed system as the coefficients of the series expansion in $\epsilon$.

 In the integral representation \eqref{periodintegral} this expansion in $\epsilon$ would lead to logarithmic terms, rendering a direct geometric interpretation difficult.
 But the integral \eqref{periodintegral} is the representation for the fundamental period.
 To obtain the full set of periods different cycles have to be chosen.
 A basis of solutions can be encoded into the $\epsilon$-expansion of the fundamental period using the Frobenius method.
 This expansion and the expansion in the regularization parameter are actually equivalent expansions, which follows from \cite{emad2016}, where it was shown that the D-modules of the GKZ system and the Feynman diagrams agree.
 This implies that the $\epsilon$ expansion of the periods is the same expansion as the epsilon expansion of the Feynman integral, as both form a basis of the same D-module.